Former Sheffield Wednesday manager Carlos Carvalhal set for major new role

-Former Sheffield Wednesday and Swansea City manager Carlos Carvalhal set for major move
+Former Sheffield Wednesday and Swansea City manager Carlos Carvalhal looks set for major move

 Former Sheffield Wednesday manager Carlos Carvalhal looks set to take on a new job, according to reports.